Curs3W4ll/portfolio/README.md

 `npm run format`
 Execute formatter (prettier) on the project files and write formatted code in them

+#### Git hooks

+##### Issue id auto-filler

+This custom Git hook allow to write your commit without the issue id, as it will automatically insert it at the start of a commit (if not already present, avoiding duplications), so you don't have to.
+Both commmiting using `git commit -m` and `git commit` editor are supported.

+##### Commit checker

+This custom Git hook will check every commit you do, and ensure that it is following [our convention](#commit-convention).
+If a commit does not match the convention, it will be aborted.

+##### Branch name checker

+This custom Git hook will check every branch you're trying to push to, and ensure that it is following [our convention](#branch-naming-convention).
+If the branch name does not match the convention, the push will be aborted.

+##### Merge request link generator

+This custom Git hook will display a link to quickly create a well-configured merge request each time your are pushing to a branch.

+##### Lint staged

+This Git hook is using [lint-staged](https://github.com/lint-staged/lint-staged) to automatically run the formatter and linter on the modified files (staged files) before commiting, so files are automatically formatted.

 ### Conventions

 This repository is following a bunch of conventions to have a uniform code base.